-Academic Fee Stipend: Awarded by MWSC annually to all Missouri students who rank in the top 33 percent of their Missouri high school graduating class, the academic fee stipend is restricted to full-time students entering college for the first time.
-This award must be used in the student's first two regular semesters (excluding summer session) of full-time attendance (semesters need not be consecutive).
+REGENTS' SCHOLARSHIPS (ONE-HALF IN-STATE TUITION/FEES): Awarded by MWSC annually to all students who rank in the top 20 percent of their high school graduating class, the Regents Scholarships are restricted to full-time students entering college for the first time.
+This award must be used in the student's first eight regular's semesters (excluding summer session) of full-time attendance (semesters need not be consecutive).
 The student must maintain a 3.0 GPA or better each semester to remain eligible.
-The fee stipend is for \$100 each semester.
+The scholarship totals one-half of in-state tuition.
+(Apply - OFA)

-Community College Scholarship: Awarded by MWSC annually to Missouri students who have completed 57 hours at a junior or community college with a cumulative grade-point average of 3.0 or above, the award is restricted to full-time students entering MWSC for the first time, and must be used in the student's first four regular semesters (excluding summer sessions) of full-time attendance (semesters need not be consecutive).
-The student must maintain a 3.0 GPA or better each semester to remain eligible.
-The scholarship is for \$130 each semester.
+COMMUNITY COLLEGE SCHOLARSHIPS (FULL IN-STATE TUITION/FEES): Awarded by MWSC annually to students who have completed 60 hours at a junior or community college with a cumulative GPA of 3.5 or above, the award is restricted to full-time students entering MWSC for the first time.
+The scholarship must be used in the student's first four regular semesters (excluding summer sessions) of full-time attendance (semesters need not be consecutive).
+The student must maintain a 3.5 GPA or better each semester to remain eligible.
+Application deadline is June 10.
+(Apply - OFA)

-G.E.D.
-Award: Awarded by MWSC annually to all Missouri residents who score 265 points or higher on the General Education Development Test, the G.E.D.
-Award is restricted to full-time students entering college for the first time.
-This award must be used in the student's first eight regular semesters (excluding summer sessions) of full-time attendance (semesters need not be consecutive).
+COMMUNITY COLLEGE SCHOLARSHIPS (ONE-HALF IN-STATE TUITION/FEES): Awarded by MWSC annually to students who have completed 60 hours at a junior or community college with a cumulative GPA of 3.0 or above, the award is restricted to full-time students entering MWSC for the first time.
+The scholarship must be used in the student's first four regular semesters (excluding summer sessions) of full-time attendance (semesters need not be consecutive).
 The student must maintain a 3.0 GPA or better each semester to remain eligible.
-The award is for \$130 per semester.
+Application deadline is June 10.
+(Apply - OFA)